We offer specialised footcare for several medical conditions…

 - We can provide protective shields for toes or padding to relieve pressure and reduce friction and hard skin formation

-- Orthotics can be made which will reduce pressure on affected joints when walking.
+- Orthotics can be made following a Biomechanics assessment which will reduce pressure on affected joints when walking.

 - Professional advice on fitting and styles of shoe available may help many of these problems to be minimise